 Song Dynasty China

 The attack on the strategically important fortified city of Xiangyang was typical of the campaign.
-Besieged for five years, it fell in 1273 CE thanks to persistence and superior catapults (made from designs come across in Afghanistan).
-Then, in early 1275 CE, the Khan called another kurultai, this time to decide how to proceed in the last stage of his campaign against the Song.
-The Mongols crossed the Yangtze in March 1275 CE and proved unstoppable, winning a massive land and sea battle.
+Besieged for five years, it fell in 1273 thanks to persistence and superior catapults (made from designs come across in Afghanistan).
+Then, in early 1275, the Khan called another kurultai, this time to decide how to proceed in the last stage of his campaign against the Song.
+The Mongols crossed the Yangtze in March 1275 and proved unstoppable, winning a massive land and sea battle.
 With many Song generals defecting or surrendering their armies, a court beset by infighting between the child emperor's advisors, and the ruthless slaughter of the entire city of Changzhou, the end of the Song Dynasty was nigh.
 The empress dowager and her young son Emperor Gongzong (r.
-1274-5 CE) surrendered along with their capital Lin'an on 28 March 1276 CE.
+1274-5) surrendered along with their capital Lin'an on 28 March 1276.
 The Song royals were taken prisoner to Beijing.